ansys/pyhps/doc/source/quickstart.rst

     # 10  02qoqedlN1ebRV77zuUVYd                 0.453                       28.0                                      25.5         270.691391  ...
 2            2            1            3      8.077236

-Set failed design points to pending
+Set failed jobs to pending
 -----------------------------------

-Query a specific project and set its failed design points (if any) to pending.
+Query a specific project and set its failed jobs (if any) to pending.

 .. code-block:: python